MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-dialog.md

 ## Component dialog

 The _component dialog_ class allows you to encapsulate one or more dialogs, and break some of your bot logic into separate classes that can then be shared between different bots or packaged for distribution.
 A component dialog class defines an internal _dialog set_ of its own, as well as one or more interlinked dialogs in that set.
 By defining dialogs as part of a component dialog, developers create a new scope in which dialogs are interpreted that is separate from the bot's main dialog set scope.
-This prevents dialogs from different components from colliding or interferering with one another.
+This prevents dialogs from different components from colliding or interfering with one another.

 The combined unit can be added into any bot's _dialog set_.
 Once it is added to the set, it can be invoked or popped off the stack just like any other dialogs in the set.